Uterine Fibroid Embolization

 Recovery Time

-Fibroid embolization is outpatient surgery and does not require a hospital stay.
-Pain-killing medications and drugs that control swelling typically are prescribed following the procedure to treat cramping and pain.
-Many women resume light activities in a few days and the majority of women are able to return to normal activities within seven to 10 days.
+Uterine Fibroid embolization is an outpatient procedure and does not require a hospital stay.
+Your doctor will prescribe medications to help you with pain and swelling following the procedure.
+You can resume light activities in a few days and the majority of women are able to return to normal activities within seven to 10 days.

 Efficacy